Skip to Content

 Staffing

-The median number of personnel among the local organization is 4 and paid employees per organization range in number from 0 to 38.
+The median number of personnel among the local organizations is 4 and paid employees per organization range in number from 0 to 35.
+Two-thirds of FTE are devoted to editorial activities while the rest focus on activities such as revenue generation and technology.

 State and regional news lead the field in developing a revenue mix that balances multiple funding sources.